mpcsb/testing_branch/_pages/about.md

 subscribe: true
 ---

-This is a personal blog with posts containing experiments or tests I've carried out over time (with some cosmetics and enough commentary) and things I find interesting.
+This is a personal blog containing experiments or tests I've carried out over time: something that would reside in a sandbox or a branch created to test some off feature.
-Think of it as stuff that used to reside in a sandbox and it's now being shared.
+All post will likely get better cosmetics and a clearer narrative to make points stick, so it's likely that some evolution takes place.

 Let me know what you think!